 Packet: A unit of data sent across a network that may contain identity and routing information.
-When a large block of data is to be sent over a network, it is broken up into several packets, sent and then reassembled at the other end.
+When a large block of data is to be sent over a network, it is broken up into several packets, sent, and then reassembled at the other end.
 The exact layout of an individual packet is determined by the protocol being used.

-Page File/Paging File: A method to temporarily store data outside of the main memory but quickly retrievable.
-This information is left in the swap file after the programs are terminated and may be retrieved using forensic techniques.
+Page File/Paging File: Also referred to as a swap file, a method to temporarily store data outside of the main memory but quickly retrievable.
+This data is left in the swap file after the programs are terminated and may be retrieved using forensic techniques.
 See Swap File.